basicswap/basicswap/README.md

 ## About

-The BasicSwap DEX is a privacy-first and decentralized exchange which features cross-chain atomic swaps and a distributed order book.

-[BasicSwap](https://academy.particl.io/en/latest/glossary.html#term-BasicSwap) is a cross-chain and privacy-centric DEX (decentralized exchange) that lets you trade cryptocurrencies with no third party involvement.
-Its distributed order book lets you make or take orders at no cost and trade within a free and open environment without central points of failure.
+**BasicSwap** is the world’s most secure and decentralized DEX.
+It facilitates cross-chain atomic swaps by enabling peers to interact directly with each other within a free and open environment without central points of failure.

-This DEX protocol was built in direct response to the increasingly invasive demands and data mining practices of today’s cryptocurrency exchanges.
-It strives to bring more decentralized and more private cryptocurrency trading conditions for all.
+This DEX is fully non-custodial and features a decentralized order book, letting you create or accept swap offers without any fees, counterparties, or the need for accounts.

+Built as a low-friction, highly secure solution to the frequent losses of funds on centralized exchanges (e.g., FTX, BitFinex, MtGox), **BasicSwap** aims to provide more reliable and secure cryptocurrency trading conditions for everyone.

-BasicSwap is still in beta.
-This means that, while it already offers most of the vital trading features you’d expect to see on centralized exchanges, it is still in heavy development, and many more features will come about in the near future.
+**BasicSwap** is currently in active development by the community.
+While it already offers some of the essential trading features you'd expect from an exchange, more features and quality-of-life improvements are being worked on with the goal to provide you with a smoother user experience.

-Check out our [roadmap](https://basicswapdex.com/roadmap) to get a better idea of what we've got planned for it!

 ## Features

 * **True cross-chain support** — Swap cryptocurrencies that live on entirely different blockchain environments, like Bitcoin and Monero.
-* **Distributed order book** — Make or take limit orders on a completely distributed order book system.
+* **Decentralized order book** — Make or take swap offers on a completely decentralized order book system.
-* **No third-party or middleman** — Trade crypto with no intermediaries whatsoever.
+* **No third-party or middleman** — Trade crypto with no intermediaries, completely eliminating central points of failure.
 * **No trading fees** — Only pay the typical cryptocurrency network fee.
-* **Privacy from the ground up** — Every component of BasicSwap is built with a privacy-first commitment.
+* **Superior financial privacy** — Protect your financial information from unauthorized access with BasicSwap’s privacy-conscious technology.
 * **Full Monero support** — Swap Monero with a variety of other cryptocurrencies like Bitcoin or Particl.
-No wrapped assets or trickery involved.
+No wrapped assets or layer-2 involved.
 * **User-friendly interface** — Enjoy all these features within a user-friendly and intuitive interface that handles all the complicated parts for you.

-BasicSwap is still in beta.
-This means that, while it already offers most of the vital trading features you’d expect to see on centralized exchanges, it is still in heavy development, and many more features will come about in the near future.
+## Under the Hood

+**BasicSwap** can be best understood as the decentralized version of the SWIFT messaging network; providing a decentralized messaging protocol that allows for peers to connect directly with each other with the purpose of executing atomic swaps without central points of failure and using official core wallets (Bitcoin Core, Litecoin Core).

+BasicSwap does not process, initiate, or execute swaps; it merely enables peers to communicate with each other and exchange the required information to simplify the process of using atomic swaps on the respective blockchains of the coins being swapped.

+In essence, BasicSwap operates merely as a decentralized messaging protocol supplemented by a user-friendly interface.

 ## Available Assets